 Apply the scrub to damp skin, massaging gently.

 While you'll see some results with the first application, gentle exfoliating like this gets better over time.
-Use this scrub every couple of days, and soon your dry, rough skin will become soft and moisturized.
+Use this scrub twice a week, and soon your dry, rough skin will become soft and moisturized.

 - scissors (optional)